 Who Pays for COBRA Coverage?

-The employee must pay for the coverage, but you must make it available at your company's group insurance rate.
-It is becoming less common for employees to choose COBRA coverage, because they have other options, like one of the state marketplace plans through the Affordable Care Act (Obamacare).
-The person with the coverage must also pay all deductibles and make all co-insurance payments.
-Any increases in cost for coverage must be paid by the person receiving coverage.
+The employee must pay for the coverage, which can be up to 102% of the cost.
+The person receiving the coverage must also pay all deductibles and make all coinsurance payments.
+Any increases in cost for coverage must also be paid by the person with coverage.